 Aside from the cut, the high and low-top versions of the Converse G4 are basically the same basketball shoe.
 Both these models feature two of Nike's foremost cushioning technologies—React and Zoom Air.

-What makes the high-top version standout is its nod to a classic Converse silhouette.
-Reminiscent of the Converse ERX, the Converse G4 Hi features a thick collar padding that provides the shoe its boot-like muscle.
+What makes the high-top version stand out is its nod to a classic Converse silhouette.
+Reminiscent of the Converse ERX, the Converse G4 Hi features thick collar padding that provides the shoe with its boot-like muscle.
 The thick collar also offers increased ankle support and comfort.

 All in all, the Converse G4 Hi is suited for players needing more support around the ankles.
 The Converse G4 Low is perfect for players who need more mobility on the court.